carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

   - Max environment variables size can be 4KB
   - Compressed `.zip` and uncompressed code can’t exceed 50MB and 250MB respectively

-- Exam tip:

-1. If a Lambda function needs to connect to a VPC and needs Internet access, make sure you connect to a private subnet that has a route to a NAT Gateway (the NAT Gateway will be in a public subnet).
-2. Functions can be registered to target groups using the API, AWS Management Console or the CLI.

-- Uses Case: A solutions architect is designing a new service that will use an Amazon API Gateway API on the frontend.
+- Uses Case: A a new service that will use an Amazon API Gateway API on the frontend is being designed.
 The service will need to persist data in a backend database using key-value requests.
 Which combination of AWS services would meet the most cost efective and scalable solution?
   - Amazon RDS or Dynamo DB => DynamoDB is built for key-value data storage requirements (No-SQL).
 Moreover, it is serverless and easily scalable.
   - For EC2, AWS fargate, Lambda => Lambda can perform the computation and store the data in an Amazon DynamoDB table.
 Lambda can scale concurrent executions to meet demand easily.